justisGipson/google_cert/configuration_management_and_the_cloud/week_one/README.md

     file { '/etc/timezone':
         # resource attributes
         # this will be a file instead of a directory or a symlink
+        ensure => file,

         # the contents of the file will be the UTC time zone
+        content => "UTC\n",

         # the contents of the file will be replaced even if the file already exists
-        ensure => file,
-        content => "UTC\n",
         replace => true,
     }
 }

 ```

+There are a lot more attributes that we could set, like file permissions the file owner, or the file modification time.

+How do these rules turn into changes in our computers?

 When we declare a resource in our puppet rules.
 We're defining the desired state of that resource in the system.
+The
-The puppet agent then turns the desired state into reality using providers.
+puppet agent then turns the desired state into reality using providers.

+The provider used will depend on the resource defined and the environment where the agent is running.
+Puppet will
+normally detect this automatically without us having to do anything special

+When the puppet agent processes a resource, it first decides which provider it needs to use, then passes along the
+attributes that we configured in the resource to that provider.

+The code of each provider is in charge of making our computer reflect the state requested in the resource.

 ---

 ### Puppet Classes

 **Classes** in Puppets are used to collect the resources that are needed to achieve a goal in a single place.